Mark Anderson (Minnesota politician)

-Mark T. Anderson (born April 16, 1958) is a Minnesota politician and former member of the Minnesota House of Representatives.
+Mark T. Anderson (born April 16, 1958) is a Minnesota politician and retired member of the Minnesota House of Representatives.
 A conservative member of the Republican Party of Minnesota, he represented District 9A in north-central Minnesota, which included portions of Wadena, Todd, and Cass counties.

 Education

 Anderson graduated from Wadena High School.
 He attended the University of North Dakota, graduating with a B.S. degree in Airway Science - Aircraft Systems Management.

 Early Political Involvement

 1980 Anderson was a Minnesota Youth Delegate at the Republican National Convention in Detroit, Michigan, witnessing Ronald Reagan's endorsement as the GOP Presidential Nominee.

 1980, 1982 and 1986 Anderson was a volunteer for the Don Anderson State Senate campaigns.

 1994 Anderson was a volunteer for the Pat McGowan For Hennepin County Sheriff committee.

-Minnesota House of Representatives
+Minnesota House of Representatives (2013-2017)

 Anderson was first elected (58%) to the Minnesota House of Representatives on November 6, 2012 and reelected (64%) on November 4, 2014.

 Anderson's 2013-2014 committee appointments: Civil Law, Education Policy, Transportation Policy.

 Legislation introduced by Anderson as chief author during the Minnesota 88th Legislative Session (DFL control of the House):